rub3rth/squidchoker/README.md

 # squidchoker
 Simple python script to find ports serving web content through an http proxy (credentials required) such as squid http proxy.<br>
 Can probably be done with a regular port scanner (e g nmap with proxy chains), but this helped us out in a ctf<br>
-during which we couldn't so I thought I'd share<br>.
+during which we couldn't so I thought I'd share.<br>
 In order to divert attention away from  my shoddy programming I spruced it up with an ascii art banner and some colours.<br>
 <br>
 Enjoy!<br>